Create a streamlined mobile app to facilitate better and quicker matched pet adoptions (and fosters).

 The second round of tests confirmed that I addressed and solved the previous issues.

 Additionally, I tested the app on an individual that was outside of our target audience to see if we had an intuitive design that an older demographic could navigate.
 I’m happy to report a resounding success!

 This first foray into UX / UI has been illuminating to say the least.
 I learned my assumptions are just that, approximate guesses.
 They will ultimately be tested either true or false; and yes, sometimes I was proven incorrect.
 However, that yielded a tool that better suits the users' actual needs and not what I think those needs are.
 I also discovered that getting "married" to an idea is a waste of time.
 I spun my wheels early on, extrapolating possible solutions without the full perspective provided by research and interviews.
 I'm glad I did this.
-It truly reinforced, firsthand, the idea of "Fail Fast" and the need for maintaining flexibility in all aspects of the process.
+It truly reinforced, the ideas of "Research First," "Fail Fast" and the need to maintain flexibility in all aspects of the process.
 These were areas in need of drastic improvement on my part and I believe those lessons will pay dividends in my subsequent work.